amiyamandal-dev/pyz3/pyZ3-template/USAGE.md

-# Using the Ziggy Pydust Cookiecutter Template
+# Using the pyZ3 Cookiecutter Template

 This document explains how to use this cookiecutter template to create new Zig Python extension projects.